H2kl0/Practices/README.md

 # Practices
-In this repo i pract
+In this repo I will be practicing with mini projects for example: DJANGO, SPRING BOOT, LARAVEL, .NET